dotkernel/frontend/README.md

   Make your selection (default is 1):
 ```

-Simply select `[0] Do not inject`, because DotKernel includes its own configProvider which already contains the prompted configurations.
+Simply select `[0] Do not inject`, because Dotkernel includes its own configProvider which already contains the prompted configurations.

 If you choose `[1] config/config.php` Laminas's `ConfigProvider` from `session` will be injected.